-Before every Sales 2.0 Conference, we host a dinner for our speakers (cleverly, we call this our “Speakers Dinner”).
+Before every Sales 2.0 Conference, we host a dinner for our speakers.
 The conference host, Gerhard Gschwandtner, has made a tradition of starting each dinner by posing a single question.
 Over the course of two (sometimes three) hours, we work our way around the table and everyone gets an opportunity to introduce him/herself and answer the question.

 The question from last night was: “Tell us about a corporate culture that has inspired you,” and it elicited a steady stream of intriguing, moving, provocative, and inspiring answers.
 As you might imagine, many speakers cited specific companies.
 Here’s a sampling from my notes.

 Zappos — for adopting happiness as a culture and achieving success by hiring not for skills, but for attitude.

 The Olympics — for attracting high achievers that want to win and set world records (hear more on this theme from Tristam Brown, Chairman & CEO, LSA Global, during his Thursday presentation, “What Sales Moves Make the Biggest Difference?”).

 CooperVision — for consistently checking in to ensure that its activities are aligned with its stated corporate values by asking, “Are we being dedicated?
 Are we being friendly?” (hear more about CooperVision from Perry Cole, who’s presenting “Unlocking Sales Force Effectiveness That Drives Business Results” today at 3:05).

 G Adventures — for “embracing the bizarre” (its company motto).

 Accenture — for “how smart” the people are.

 USAA — for starting every meeting by reciting its mission statement, and living those values.